thruthesky/site/README.md

     Then, the user will see 'mobile view' of 'schedule table' since it is cached.
     This is a very rare case. and we just ignore this.
     If the user visits another teacher's schedule table, it may look okay as in 'desktop view'.

+* Adding Kakaotalk friend on teacher's schedule table
+  * Not working on PC
+  * Not working with Chrome on iPhone
+  * Working on Android Web
+  * Working on Android App

 ## Known Problems